 \subsubsection{Close encounters}

-In the long-term solution La2010 \citep{laskar2011a}, the five bodies of the asteroid belt (1) Ceres, (2) Pallas, (4) Vesta, (7) Iris and (324) Bamberga are considered as planets and there are mutual gravitationnal interactions between them. \cite{laskar2011a} considered these bodies because Ceres, Vesta and Pallas are the three main bodies of the main asteroid belt and because Iris and Bamberga influence significantly the orbital motion of Mars. \cite{laskar2011b} studied the close encounters between these bodies and showed that these close encounters are responsible of their chaotic behaviour.
+In the long-term solution La2010 \citep{laskar2011a}, the five bodies of the asteroid belt (1) Ceres, (2) Pallas, (4) Vesta, (7) Iris, and (324) Bamberga are considered planets and there are mutual gravitational interactions between them. \cite{laskar2011a} considered these bodies because Ceres, Vesta, and Pallas are the three main bodies of the main asteroid belt and because Iris and Bamberga significantly influence the orbital motion of Mars. \cite{laskar2011b} studied the close encounters between these bodies and showed that they are responsible for their chaotic behavior.
 If a body comes close to Ceres or Vesta, it can exert a significant torque during the encounter.
 The effects of close encounters on the rotation axes of the giant planets have been studied by \cite{lee2007}.
-For a body of mass $m$ with no satellites, the maximal difference $\|\Delta \mathbf{w}\|$ between the angular momentum before an encounter with a perturbing body of mass $m_{pert}$ and the one after is \citep{lee2007}
+For a body of mass $m$ with no satellites, the maximum difference $\|\Delta \mathbf{w}\|$ between the angular momentum before an encounter with a perturbing body of mass $m_{pert}$ and the angular momentum after is \citep{lee2007}

-with $\alpha$ the precession constant (Eq. (\ref{eq:prec_const})), $a$ the semi-major axis, $r_p$ and $v_p=\sqrt{2\mathcal{G}(m+m_{pert})/r_p}$ respectively the distance and the relative speed between the two bodies at the closest distance.
+with $\alpha$ the precession constant (Eq. (\ref{eq:prec_const})), $a$ the semi-major axis, and $r_p$ and $v_p=\sqrt{2\mathcal{G}(m+m_{pert})/r_p}$ respectively the distance and the relative speed between the two bodies at the closest distance.
 We can write this formula as

 with